RayChen29/PersonalBoard/README.md

 This IS a work in progress, hopefully can add more features later.
 For your (images') safety, probably backup your images before trying this out.
 I am not responsible for any loss incurred otherwise.

 PersonalBoard uses your images' ExifData, specifically the UserComment tag (37510) .
-If you use this, I advise against using PersonalBoard.
+If you use this for other purposes, I advise against using PersonalBoard.

 This is an application that is designed to work as a local imageboard.